Chiark-Collective/Pointcept/report/main.typ

 Additionally, the network's loss function would require careful modification to accommodate this refined labeling, as point-level labels would remain under the broader "other" category without distinguishing between the distinct subclasses.
 This enhancement could be achieved manually or delegated to a Vision-Language Model (VLM), which might be trained to analyze static images of "other" regions within the input cloud and generate descriptive labels for the objects constituting the "other" class.
 By explicitly incorporating more detailed semantic information, the model's ability to accurately classify and differentiate between various objects within the "other" category could be substantially improved.

+== Miscellaneous Improvments

+Throughout the text, several smaller changes that could nevertheless provide significant improvements in performance have been described.
+To recap, these are:
+- improvements to the inference code to remove memory restrictions, resulting in larger scenes being able to be processed, and correspondingly fewer cases of scenes losing context around chunk boundaries.
+- the above also enables for a suite of possible test-time augmentations to be implemented, likely improving the model performance to a small degree.
+- a new approach for incorporating the Library scene data, such that the geometry of individual elements could be better understood by the model without diluting local contextual information.
+- using a different PTv3 model that has been trained using a combination of indoor and outdoor scenes as our base model.
+Outdoor datasets like nuScenes @caesar2020nuscenesmultimodaldatasetautonomous, SemanticKITTI @behley2019semantickittidatasetsemanticscene, and Waymo @sun2020waymo have all been used to train outdoor models in the Pointcept framework.
+- some limited mis-labelling of input data can be seen in the input CloudCompare .bin files, as seen in @mm_inf1a.
+Corrections to the data annotations should result in a small performance gain.

 #pagebreak()
 #bibliography("bibliography.bib")